FrancescoXX/free-Web3-resources/README.md

 - [Hedera Hashgraph](https://hedera.com/) Hashgraph is a distributed ledger technology that has been described as an alternative to blockchains.
 - [Hyperledger Fabric](https://www.hyperledger.org/use/fabric) Hyperledger Fabric is intended as a foundation for developing apps or solutions with a modular architecture.
 - [IBM Blockchain](https://www.ibm.com/blockchain) Trusted data exchange and workflow automation beyond the boundaries with distributed ledger and blockchain.
+- [Internet Computer](https://internetcomputer.org/) The Internet Computer (IC) is the only general-purpose blockchain that runs decentralized apps at web speed.
 - [Kadena](https://kadena.io/) Kadena is a public blockchain that aims to optimize for scalability and features a new smart contract language, dubbed Pact, which comes equipped with formal verification and upgradeable smart contracts.
 - [Klaytn](https://www.klaytn.com/) Kakao’s global public blockchain project Klaytn is an enterprise-grade, service-centric platform that brings user-friendly blockchain experience to millions.
 - [Lightning Network](https://lightning.network/) Scalable, Instant Bitcoin/Blockchain Transactions.